Unleashing Hour-Scale Video Training for Long Video-Language Understanding

-Most existing Video-LMMs~\cite{chen2024sharegpt4video,lin2024video,liu2024kangaroo,zhang2024video} are trained on short videos, typically less than one minute on average, due to the limited availability of long video data in prior work.
-Uniform temporal sampling~\cite{li2023videochat,zhang2024video}, which selects a fixed number of frames (8-256 frames per video), is commonly used for short videos.
-However, when applied to hour-long videos, such sparse sampling leads to substantial information loss, leading to performance degradation~\cite{chandrasegaran2024hourvideo,fu2025video,wang2024lvbench}.
-To overcome this limitation, we propose Hour-LLaVA, a Video-LMM specifically designed for long-form video-language modeling and capable of directly ingesting hour-long and densely sampled videos.
-Hour-LLaVA stores the full video context sampled at \emph{1 FPS} in a dedicated memory repository.
-To accommodate GPU memory constraints, a subset of the full video context (which we refer to as \emph{decayed video tokens}) is used as input to the language model.
-The decayed video tokens are augmented with the information collected from the memory repository, enabling long-term dependency modeling.
-This memory augmentation (MemAug) mechanism effectively mitigates the information loss caused by reduced tokens of sparse sampling, particularly in long videos.
-Moreover, in contrast to explicit token compression methods~\cite{di2025streaming,shen2024longvu,shu2025video} that rely on hand-crafted heuristics, our method achieves a learnable compression, directly supervised by the final next-token prediction loss.
+Due to the limited availability of long video data, most existing Video-LMMs~\cite{chen2024sharegpt4video,lin2024video,liu2024kangaroo,zhang2024video} are trained on short videos, typically less than one minute on average (see Table~\ref{tab:dataset_comparison}).
+Uniform temporal sampling~\cite{li2023videochat,zhang2024video}, which selects a fixed number of frames (8-256 per video), works well for short videos but causes substantial information loss when applied to hour-long videos, resulting in severe performance degradation~\cite{chandrasegaran2024hourvideo,fu2025video,wang2024lvbench}.
+Moreover, even with large-scale hour-long data available, training existing Video-LMMs on such long videos remains non-trivial, as the quadratic complexity of attention mechanisms~\cite{vaswani2017attention} causes token budgets to explode.
+To this end, we propose Hour-LLaVA, a Video-LMM specifically designed for efficient long-form video-language modeling and capable of directly ingesting \emph{hour-long and densely sampled} videos.
+In particular, Hour-LLaVA stores the full video context sampled at \emph{1 FPS} in a memory repository.
+To accommodate GPU memory constraints, only a small subset (approximately 6\%) of the full video context, referred to as \emph{decayed video tokens}, is used as input to the language model for efficient training and inference.
+These decayed tokens are then augmented through a memory augmentation (MemAug) module, which adaptively retrieves and integrates spatiotemporally informative and question-relevant semantics from the cached full context.
+The MemAug module effectively preserves the contextual fidelity of long videos.
+In summary, Hour-LLaVA achieves a trade-off between \emph{computational efficiency} and \emph{context fidelity}, enabling effective learning from hour-scale video instruction-following data.

 Our main contributions are three-fold: (1) we introduce VideoMarathon, the first large-scale hour-long video instruction-following dataset that contains videos ranging from 3 minutes to 1 hour with a total duration of around 9,700 hours and 3.3M diverse QA instructions across 22 tasks; (2) We propose Hour-LLaVA, a Video-LMM capable of processing hour-long videos at 1 FPS in both training and inference, supported by the proposed MemAug mechanism; (3) Training Hour-LLaVA on VideoMarathon, we achieve the best performance among open-source Video-LMMs on four well-known video-language benchmarks, including LVBench~\cite{wang2024lvbench} (average duration: 4037s), Video-MME~\cite{fu2025video} (1021s), LongVideoBench~\cite{wu2025longvideobench} (459s), and TempCompass~\cite{liu2024tempcompass} (11s).